© Crown copyright 2019

 - only 1.5% of smokers in acute hospital settings go onto make a quit attempt with stop smoking services

-The CQUIN applies to community and mental health providers in 2017 to 2019 and extends to acute providers in 2018 to 2019.
-It covers adult inpatients only (patients aged 18 years and over who are admitted for at least one night), and excludes maternity admissions.
+The CQUIN applies to community, mental health and acute providers.
+It covers adult inpatients only (patients aged 18 years and over who are admitted for at least one night) and excludes maternity admissions.

 All of these activities are directly linked to CQUIN payments.